hippke/wotan/README.md

 Attribution
 ----------------
-Please cite [Hippke et al. (2019)](https://arxiv.org/abs/1906.00966) if you find this code useful in your research.
+Please cite [Hippke et al. (2019, AJ in press)](https://arxiv.org/abs/1906.00966) if you find this code useful in your research.
 The BibTeX entry for the paper is:

 ```
 @ARTICLE{2019arXiv190600966H,